Group Financial Review

 Business combinations and capital expenditure

-Details of capital expenditure are provided in note 6(e).
+Details of capital expenditure are provided in note 6(e) of the Financial Statements.

 Principal risks and uncertainties

-The Groupís risk management process remains unchanged from 31 December 2008.
-A description of the impact of the volatility in wholesale commodity prices and the weakness of credit markets on financial risk management is provided in note 4.
+The Groupís risk management process remains unchanged from 31 December 2007.
+A description of the impact of the volatility in wholesale commodity prices and the weakness of credit markets on financial risk management is provided in note 4 to the Financial Statements.

 Related party transactions

-Related party transactions are described in note 40.
+Related party transactions are described in note 37 to the Financial Statements.

 Events after the balance sheet date

-UK listed companies are required to comply with the European regulation to report consolidated financial statements in conformity with International Financial Reporting Standards (IFRS).
-The Groupís significant accounting policies, including changes of accounting presentation, are explained in note 2.
+UK-listed companies are required to comply with the European regulation to report consolidated financial statements in conformity with International Financial Reporting Standards (IFRS).
+The Groupís significant accounting policies, including changes of accounting presentation, are explained in note 2 to the Financial Statements.
 Note 3 to the Financial Statements explains the critical accounting judgements and key sources of estimation uncertainty arising in the preparation of the Financial Statements.

 Group Finance Director

-- † including joint ventures and associates stated net of interest and taxation, and before exceptional items and certain re-measurements
+* including joint ventures and associates, net of interest and taxation, before exceptional items and certain re-measurements